apereo/cas/docs/cas-server-documentation/release_notes/RC9.md

 systems should be reviewed carefully to make sure [the correct module listed here](../integration/Attribute-Resolution-LDAP.html) is included in the build where and when necessary.

+### OpenID Connect Access Token Authentication

+Requests to the OpenID Connect access token endpoint have started to enforce the required authentication method assigned to the relying party and registered service definition.
+The default authentication method has always been `client_secret_basic` and the endpoint will begin to enforce this for all requests.

 ## Other Stuff

 - When using [OpenID Connect](../protocol/OIDC-Protocol.html), requests that carry a `client_secret` as a querystring parameter are now rejected and/or ignored.